suvajit790/wordWorm/readme.md

 ## General Info

-This is a word warm kind of game where a (n x m) letter board is given and starting from an index we have to make meaningful words by adding letters from the neighbors of that index and going to the next neighbors.
+This is a word worm kind of game where a (n x m) letter board is given and starting from an index we have to make meaningful words by adding letters from the neighbors of that index and going to the next neighbors.